Visiting Lapland UK with Kids

 We checked in with one of the extremely helpful elves at the front desk, who gave each of the girls their very own Elf Passports, which they would use along the journey to collect a stamp from each part of the tour.
 We also collected our ‘Elf Jingles’ in their beautiful little crimson velveteen pouches, which I had bought online a few days previously, but then found out they could easily be bought at the onsite ‘Elf Exchange’ too. £1 equates to one Elf Jingle.

-To read more about Lapland UK read the rest of Diary of a Midlife Mummy’s post here.
+To read more about Visiting Lapland UK, read the rest of Diary of a Midlife Mummy’s post here.